filmote/DarkUnder/readme.md

 * Is there a maximum HP for the player?
 * What are the starting HP, AP, DF for the player in level 1?
 * Can someone please explain the 'LevelUp' logic to me?
+* In the 'How to Play', the 'Defend Option' states that after defending the game will move automatically back to the PLAYER turn.
+Is this correct?
+Should it be ENEMY turn?
+* In the 'How to Play', the 'Drink a Potion' states that after defending the game will move automatically back to the ENEMY turn.
+Is this correct?
+Should it be PLAYER turn?